 Harry sat on the floor in the attic as Dursley took the trash bag of owl-delivered items and tipped it over, pouring the contents on the floor.

 "Start opening," Vernon snarled, and stood towering over him.

 Harry reached out and picked up the box from Ron, pulling the string and letting the paper fall back.
 He quickly opened the box, to find a sweater from Ron's Mom, and a box with a small cupcake in it.
 There was a few chocolate frogs, and Bertie Bott's Every Flavor Beans.

 Vernon snarled, "Dump it out.
 Hurry up, boy, I haven't got all day."

 Hesitantly, Harry slowly tipped the box on the floor beside him.
-A few other candies and a tiny wrapped box rolled onto the floor.
+A few other candies and a tiny wrapped rectangle tumbled onto the floor.

 Vernon snatched the box up, and tore the paper off.

 He snorted in laughter.
 "These are your friends?
 Pathetic, Potter.
 They look more abnormal than you."
 He said with a disgusting smirk, and roughly tossed the picture over onto his desk.
 Harry held his breath, but didn't hear anything break.
 Thankful that Vernon didn't break the frame, Harry quickly picked up the letter from Ron.

 I hope you liked the picture of me and Hermione.
 She came over to visit a few days ago, and-well mate, I finally told her.